 What’s the Average Tax Refund?

-Find Out When Your Tax Refund Will Arrive
+When to Expect Your Tax Refund

 What to Do With Your Refund

-In a GOBankingRates survey, nearly 43 percent of respondents said they would put their tax refund into savings.
+In a 2019 GOBankingRates survey, 27 percent of respondents said they would put their tax refund toward paying off debt.
 Once you get your refund, it might be tempting to treat yourself and spend it.
 But paying down or paying off debts is a smarter choice — if you pay off a credit card, for example, you can reduce your credit utilization ratio and bump up your credit score.